French Exempt Low Wage Employees from Payroll Taxes: Could it Work in the US?

 French Exempt Low Wage Employees From Payroll Taxes: Could It Work In The Us?

-Currently the federal payroll tax includes FICA (Social Security and Medicare taxes) and FUTA (unemployment taxes).
-The FICA tax is 7.65% of the employees’ wages up to $94,200 of wages, which is paid by both employers and the employee.
-The FUTA tax is 6.2% on the first $7,000 of employee wages, less the state unemployment tax credit of 5.4%.
+Small businesses in the United States often struggle with the burden of payroll taxes, particularly when employing low-wage workers.
+Payroll taxes include FICA (Social Security and Medicare taxes) and FUTA (unemployment taxes).
+Under current tax law, the FICA tax stands at 7.65% of the employee’s wages up to $94,200, with both employers and employees sharing the cost.
+FUTA tax is 6.2% on the first $7,000 of employee wages, offset by a 5.4% state unemployment tax credit.

-The French proposal would help many thousands of small businesses and the tax exemption might very well be much more meaningful for lower wage earners than increasing the national minimum wage.
+Adopting a policy similar to the French proposal in the United States could benefit thousands of small businesses and low-wage employees.
+The tax exemption might be more impactful for lower-wage earners than merely increasing the national minimum wage.

 Watch Our Free On-Demand Webinar